bazhenov/bazhenov.github.com/content/posts/2023-05-eytzinger-layout-binary-search-in-rust/index.md

 ```

 {{< notice note "Is it safe?" >}}
-As was [pointed out on the Reddit](https://www.reddit.com/r/rust/comments/136kz1x/comment/jipx57c/?utm_source=share&utm_medium=web2x&context=3) [`SliceIndex::get_unchecked()`](https://doc.rust-lang.org/std/slice/trait.SliceIndex.html#tymethod.get_unchecked) is undefined behaviour even if the resulting reference is not dereferenced.
-The same is true for [`ptr:add()`](https://doc.rust-lang.org/std/primitive.pointer.html#method.add).
-So I guess yes, and I see no way around it.
-But the `PREFETCHh` instruction itself by documentation
+As was [pointed out on the Reddit](https://www.reddit.com/r/rust/comments/136kz1x/comment/jipx57c/?utm_source=share&utm_medium=web2x&context=3) methods like [`SliceIndex::get_unchecked()`](https://doc.rust-lang.org/std/slice/trait.SliceIndex.html#tymethod.get_unchecked) and [`ptr:add()`](https://doc.rust-lang.org/std/primitive.pointer.html#method.add) are undefined behaviour even if the resulting reference is not dereferenced.
+But it follows from the documentation that [`ptr::wrapping_offset()`](https://doc.rust-lang.org/std/primitive.pointer.html#method.wrapping_offset) is safe:

+> This operation itself is always safe, but using the resulting pointer is not.

+We are not using the pointer (dereferencing), but pass it to the `prefetcht0` instruction which is by documentation

 > is merely a hint and does not affect program behavior

 In case of an invalid address or TLB error, the prefetch instruction will ignore the address.
 This allows us to do prefetch unconditionally, even on the last iteration when `2 * idx` is pointing after the end of an array.

-At least at the moment 🫣 (rustc/1.68.0).
-There is no guarantee this will work correctly in the future.
+I must give a credit to a [/u/minno](https://www.reddit.com/user/minno/) who suggested `ptr::wrapping_offset()` solution.
 {{</ notice >}}

 {{< image "eytzinger-branchless-prefetch.svg" >}}